 That initial draft Plan was amended to reflect comments made during the informal consultation.
 The ongoing process has been explained to residents, land owners and interested parties.
-July 11th and August 21st 2016.
-The draft Plan was again revised following the consultation exercise.

-The formal Regulation 14 consultation took place between
+The formal Regulation 14 consultation took place between July 11th and August 21st 2016.